tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 6. open the command line and go to folder Arduino/tools/ArduinoFirmwareWiFiLink. (on Windows `cd %USERPROFILE%\Documents\Arduino\tools\ArduinoFirmwareWiFiLink`)
 7. execute esptool with parameters.
 The first parameter -p should be the serial port where the Arduino is connected.
 All other parameters are the same for all setups: `-b 9600 write_flash -ff 80m -fm qio -fs 32m 0x000000 ArduinoFirmwareEsp.ino.arduino_uart.bin`

 The procedure is basically the same as described in "Initial serial flashing".
-The name of the bin file is different and we don't provide the SPIFFS binary for address 0x300000 because it is already flashed from initial flashing. **The flashing without the 1 MB SPIFFS binary is much quicker and doesn't erase the setup for your wifi network.**
+The name of the bin file is different and we don't provide the SPIFFS binary for address 0x300000 because it is already flashed from initial flashing. **The flashing without the 1MB SPIFFS binary is much quicker and doesn't erase the setup for your wifi network.**

 Windows example with "Uno WiFi Updater Plugin" esptool:
 ```